Skip to main content

 This article outlines the requirements for deploying the Delphix Engine via Linux KVM, as well as recommended configuration parameters.

-The Delphix Engine is intensive from both a network and storage perspective.
+The Delphix Engine is resource intensive from a compute, network, and storage perspective.
 If the Delphix Engine competes with other virtual machines on the same host for resources it will result in increased latency for all operations.
 As such, it is crucial that your KVM host is not over-subscribed, as this eliminates the possibility of a lack of resources for the Delphix Engine.
 This includes allowing a percentage of CPU resources for the hypervisor itself as it can de-schedule an entire VM if the hypervisor is needed for managing I/O or compute resources.

 Delphix disk storage capabilities are based on the backend storage provided.
 Performance, redundancy, and stability characteristics are determined by the hypervisor or Cloud provisioned storage.